 Sweet and syrupy, this is a basic homemade sauce or topping.
-It's a recipe you will love because it only has 4 ingredients, takes 15 minutes to make, and is a perfect blueberry topping for cheesecake, yogurt, ice cream, waffles, pancakes.
+It's a recipe you will love because it only has 4 ingredients, takes 15 minutes to make, and is a perfect blueberry topping for cheesecake, yogurt, ice cream, waffles and pancakes.
 It keeps well, can be made with other berries and used as pie filling.

 A simple berry sauce is always a good idea to have at hand's reach.
 And when the same recipe doubles as a delicious topping or pie filling, even better.